SenseStageTeam/sensestage_documentation/_minibee/minibee-revision-f.md

 # Programming firmware and the bootloader

-For [programming the firmware](programming-firmware-with-the-arduino-ide), use the board definition: "Sense/Stage MiniBee revB/D/F (3.3V, 12MHz) w/ Atmega328p"
+For [programming the firmware](prepare-the-arduino-ide-for-use-with=sense-stage#board), use the board definition: `Sense/Stage MiniBee revB/D/F (3.3V, 12MHz) w/ Atmega328p`

-# TODO

-- check links
-- add images